sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    2022-07-29 11:53:24.017428: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1532] Created device /job:localhost/replica:0/task:0/device:GPU:0 with 30987 MB memory:  -> device: 0, name: Tesla V100-PCIE-32GB, pci bus id: 0000:00:06.0, compute capability: 7.0

 this means the GPU is being used for your computations.
-Now you can run the notebook and compare with the output of the repository.
+Now you can run the classification (fashion) notebook and compare with the output of the `repository <https://www.tensorflow.org/tutorials/keras/classification>`_ to see if you get similar results.

 .. _resources-singularity: